-The Plant City Dr. Martin Luther King Jr. Cultural Arts Festival is a 4-day cultural event held in Plant City during the month of January.
-A Opening Ceremony, Freedom Parade through historic downtown, Leadership Breakfast, Freedom Walk, Friday/Saturday Street Fest with excellent ethnic cuisine, health fair, carnival midway rides & concessions, goods, and educational exhibits at the Plant City Bing Rooming House Community Museum and visual and performing artists for children and adults highlight the Plant City MLK Festival.
-The non-profit organization Improvement League of Plant City, Inc., hosts this event annually for the past 28 years.
+The Plant City Dr. Martin Luther King Jr. Cultural Arts Festival is a 5-day cultural event held in Plant City FLORIDA during the month of January.
+A Old School Jam/Dance, Opening Ceremony, Saturday Freedom Parade through historic downtown, Saturday/Sunday Street Fest with excellent ethnic cuisine & vendors, Drumline Competition, entertainment, health fair, & concessions, goods, Sunday Leadership Breakfast, Day of Community Service and educational exhibits at the Plant City Bing Rooming House Community Museum highlight the Plant City MLK Festival.
+The non-profit organization Improvement League of Plant City, Inc., hosts this event annually for the past 29 years.

 We invite you to come join us in celebrating cultural diversity.
 In preparation for the upcoming festival, please click on the links below to download the various applications.
 Click on latest news for info.